sophias930/netflix-net/README.md

 Add to database automatically upon installation

 TODO:
-Create cute icon
+- Create cute icon
-Setup default popup window for the the browser action icon; this is where the meat of the project lies!
+- Setup default popup window for the the browser action icon; this is where the meat of the project lies!
-List of friends
+  - List of friends
-Manage friends
+  - Manage friends
-lead to popup window with options (like adblock) Search usernames → follow
+   - leads to popup window with options (like adblock)
+     - Search usernames → follow
-Learn how to create database of ppl for friends network Learn how to extract name of thing being watched from current web page
+- Learn how to create database of ppl for friends network
+- Learn how to extract name of thing being watched from current web page